-The freeze temperature programming will not appear unless you have installed the Intermatic freeze sensor, (See Fig. #1 for installation and ordering details).
+The freeze protection programming will not appear unless you have installed the Intermatic freeze sensor, (See Fig. #1 for installation and ordering details).
 Without the freeze sensor installed, programming will end once you have finished programming the cool down cycle, and pressed and released the Program key to advance.

-1. Use the program key to save and advance to the Freeze Temperature setting.
+1. Use the program key to save and advance to the Freeze setting.

-The 1st circuit is the factory selected default, and 32°F is the default temperature setting.
+The 1st circuit is the factory selected default.

-- 2. Use the Up and Down arrow keys to increase or decrease the desired freeze temperature trip point.
-The range trip setting is 32°F thru 44°F. - After you have selected the proper temperature, push and release the desired ON/OFF keys to indicate which circuits should come ON when that temperature is reached. - 4.
-When programming is complete, push and release the Enter key or Program key to end your programming session.
+- 2. Use the Up and Down arrow keys to switch between Freeze Protection ON and OFF. - Push and release the desired ON/OFF keys to indicate which circuits should come ON when freeze protection engages. - When programming is complete, push and release the Enter key or Program key to end your programming session.